obeli-sk/obelisk-templates/activity-rs/http-simple-sync/README.md

 You can then update the `obelisk.toml` - replace `location.path` with `location.oci = "docker.io/<your account>/<your repo>:<tag>@sha256:<digest>"`.

 ### Add error handling
-Fail the activity on non successful status codes.
+Fail the activity on non-successful status codes.